AdobeDocs/workfront.nl-NL/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 <!--take out legacy, preview, prod references from below-->

-<span class="preview">De gemarkeerde informatie op deze pagina verwijst naar functionaliteit die nog niet algemeen beschikbaar is.
-Deze optie is alleen beschikbaar in de voorvertoningsomgeving voor alle klanten.  </span>

-<span class="preview">Voor informatie over het huidige releaseprogramma raadpleegt u [Overzicht tweede release 2024, tweede kwartaal](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).</span>

 <!--

-After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases.
+<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
+It is available only in the Preview environment for all customers.</span>

-<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](../../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md)</span>  -->
+<span class="preview">For information about the current release schedule, see [Second Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).</span>

+-->

 >[!IMPORTANT]
 >